 - Club must make own copies.
-OAE is not responsible for printing costs.
+OSE is not responsible for printing costs.

 - Posters must not be larger than 11” x 17”.

-- Submit the correct number of posters (60 total):
+- Submit the correct number of posters (50):

-- 20 for the Residence Halls (Please note Residence Life has their own poster policies.
-View HERE.)
+- 10 for the Residence Halls (Please note Residence Life has their own poster policies.
+Read more on Residence Life policies.

-- Submit the posters by the set deadline to OAE (OAE will announce this at the beginning of each semester).
+- Submit the posters by the set deadline to OSE.

 - Bring to 222 SUB.